LiamSwarbrick/KillSwitch-Vulkan-Engine/README.md

 ## KillSwitch.
 A Vulkan-1.4 High Performance Game Engine Built in 3 Months from Scratch.
-#### A handmade framegraph-based 3D renderer, physics engine, skeletal animation, prefab-based entity system, procedural generation, key-rebinding, and more.
+#### A handmade framegraph-based 3D renderer, physics engine, dual-layer skeletal animation system, prefab-based entity system, procedural generation, key-rebinding, and more.

 TODO: Add poster image to showcase the engine here.
 TODO: Full names and emails.